Skip to content Skip to Menu KAL Accessibility Statement

 by Fernand Point

-Following Point’s death, La Pyramide continued to be operated by his wife, the redoubtable Marie Louise (1898-1986), known simply as Madame Point.
+Following Point’s death in 1955, La Pyramide continued to be operated by his wife, the redoubtable Marie Louise (1898–1966), known to everyone as Madame Point.
 In 1969 Madame gathered her husband’s work into a book and published it under his name.

 Shopping Cart